 - 1. Institutional signatures (Fedoruk Centre form); - 2.
-Proposal cover page (Fedoruk Centre form): - a.
+Proposal cover-page (Fedoruk Centre form): - a.
 Contact information for the Project Leader and any Co-applicants - b.
 Project title - c.
 Plain language abstract to assist with reviewer selection and suitable for inclusion in a media release (up to 200 words).
 The abstract should describe the research Project and target outcomes towards advancing nuclear research, development and training in Saskatchewan; and - d.
-Contact information and brief justification for up to three potential subject-matter-expert reviewers. - 3.
+Contact information and brief justification for up to three potential subjectmatter-expert reviewers. - 3.
 Project Description, following the format and page limits described in the following section; - 4.
-Project budget spreadsheet (Fedoruk Centre form, version 2023); - 5.
-Facility workstation occupancy estimator, if needed (Fedoruk Centre worksheet); - 6.
-Partner commitment letter(s) (Template suggested by Fedoruk Centre); and - 7.
+Project budget spreadsheet (Fedoruk Centre form, version 2025); - 5.
+Partner commitment letter(s) (Template suggested by Fedoruk Centre); and - 6.
 CVs for the Project Leader and Co-applicants.

-Forms are available at the website:
+Forms are available at the website for this funding call.